Krassnig/CodeDraw/INTRODUCTION.md

 public class Main {
 	public static void main(String[] args) {
-		CodeDraw cd = new CodeDraw();
+		CodeDraw cd = new CodeDraw(400, 400);
 		TextFormat format = cd.getTextFormat();

+		format.setFontSize(20);
 		format.setHorizontalAlign(HorizontalAlign.CENTER);
-		format.setStrikethrough(true);
+		format.setItalic(true);

-		cd.drawText(300, 100, "Hello World!\nMulti lines Work!");
+		cd.drawText(200, 100, "Hello World!\nMulti lines!");

+		cd.setColor(Palette.RED);
-		cd.fillCircle(300, 100, 5);
+		cd.fillCircle(200, 100, 5);

 		cd.show();
 	}
 }
 ```
 This example draws the text horizontally centered below the origin point.
-The origin point is indicated by the filled circle.
+The origin point is indicated by the red dot.
 Per default text is drawn to the bottom right of the origin point.
+By setting the font size the size of the font can be increased.
 By setting HorizontalAlign to center the text is horizontally centered.
-By setting StrikeThrough to true a line is drawn through the text.
+By setting italic to true the text is tilted.
 Text can also be draw over multiple lines by including a newline character.

 List of text format options: